briancpark/numc/README.md

 Even NVIDIA has their own type of Intrinsic-like parallel programming platform,  [CUDA](https://developer.nvidia.com/cuda-toolkit).
 We've seen it outperform in Deep Learning applications and gaming, and this might be a fun project to learn/do over break now that we have done it successfully in Intel CPU architecture!

 ### Power
 Used a simple divide and conquer method noted [here](https://www.hackerearth.com/practice/notes/matrix-exponentiation-1/).
-The way matrices are powered in this once cuts down coputation by an order of O(log(n)) relative to matrix multiplication.
+The way matrices are powered in this once cuts down computation by an order of O(log(n)) relative to matrix multiplication.
 The actual runtime would be O(n^3log(n)), but because parallelism was applied, it's a bit weird to do formal runtime analyis.

 #### Matrix Exponentation
 Here is how it's done!
 Basically we and save computation on an order of log(n) by repeatedly squaring A.